Another Day in Paradise

-It was quite a long wait for the bus out to Hermit’s Rest, because we just missed one when we got to the bus stop, but we didn’t mind too much and we didn’t moan at the driver, and she rewarded us with a prompt drive and potted life history.
+Our objective for the morning was to walk along the rim, so we parked up in a big lot in what looked like an old railway yard, and found our way to the bus stop going to Hermit’s Rest.
+It was quite a long wait for the bus out to Hermit’s Rest, because we just missed one when we got to the bus stop, but we didn’t mind too much and we didn’t moan at the driver.
+She rewarded us with a prompt drive and potted life history.

 On the way, we decided to drive through the Wupatki National Monument ( www.nps.gov/wupa/ ), as it wasn’t really out of the way and we were both intrigued.
 We stopped at two main sites, Wupatki Pueblo and Wukoki Pueblo.
 Wupatki is a pretty big one, and if you’re into this style of thing, a very impressive specimen.
 The loop trail is fairly easy going and the free brochure from the Visitor Centre gives you all the details you need to know when walking round.

-The instructions, however, seemed far to complicated for some of the visitors.
-One pre-pubescent girl and her family were going round the loop in the opposite direction to the numbered signs, and were getting all confused because they couldn’t follow the text on the brochure.
-Another couple disgracefully allowed their teenage children to climb all over the monument, despite the abundance of signs asking you to respect and preserve it.
+The instructions, however, seemed far too complicated for some of the visitors.
+One pre-pubescent girl and her family were going around the loop in the opposite direction to the numbered signs, and were getting all confused because they couldn’t follow the text on the brochure.
+Another couple disgracefully allowed their teenage children to climb all over the monument.
+That’s despite the abundance of signs asking you to respect and preserve it.
 Good to see people paying so much attention.
 Never mind, it was an interesting walk round and good to learn about current thinking on how these people lived and what eventually forced them to move on.
 If I was any good at history I could probably compare their culture to the state that Europe was in at the same time, but I’m not, so I won’t.

 The loop road out of Wupatki continues on its way to Flagstaff via the Sunset Crater Volcano National Monument ( www.nps.gov/sucr/ ), but by the time we got there it was getting to be quite late and the Visitor Centre looked shut.

 On a previous visit to the area Kev had stopped in a hotel on the old Route 66 coming into Flagstaff from the east, and remembered there were loads of places there.
 So we tried this as a first stop.
-However, we tried a couple of decent looking places but they were full.
-We couldn’t really figure out why they were full, this was not an experience we were used to in the USA, until some kind soul pointed out to us that it was Labor Day weekend, and as tradition would have it, the hotels were all full of weekend tourists and people on conventions.
+We tried a couple of decent-looking places but they were full.
+We couldn’t really figure out why they were full.
+This was not an experience we were used to in the USA.
+And then some kind soul pointed out to us that it was Labor Day weekend.
+So as tradition would have it, the hotels were all full of weekend tourists and people on conventions.
 D’oh!